 Rod Carter, a WFLA anchor and reporter, served as master of ceremonies for the back-to-school bash, which kicked off with a presentation of colors by transportation’s honor guard, followed by the national anthem.

 “Watching the smiles on so many children’s faces and the relieved, happy look on parents’ faces was wonderful to see,” Carter said.
+Along with back-to-school goodies and free physicals, the event included dancing with the “Bust a Move for Body & Mind” program offered by the Arts Council of Hillsborough County.
+Also, a number of local businesses, organizations, and social service agencies offered information and resources.

 “We know that the back-to-school period is challenging for many, including our own transportation employees who have children attending schools, so the purpose of this fair was to provide some assistance to our community and our transportation families,” said Alexcia Wiggins, HCPS transportation supervisor of routing and planning and co-chair of the back-to-school committee.